jasondavies/d3-parsets/README.md

 Specifies the chart height in pixels.
 If *height* is not specified, returns the current height, which defaults to 600.

+If a negative height is specified, this causes the dimensions to be reversed vertically, and you need to set the appropriate translate transform in the chart’s parent `<g>` element.

 <a name="parsets_spacing" href="#parsets_spacing">#</a> parsets.<b>spacing</b>(<i>spacing</i>)

 Specifies the total amount of spacing in pixels to be divided between the horizontal category bars.
 If *spacing* is not specified, returns the current spacing, which defaults to 20.